john-buergler/EasyAnimator/resources/README.md

 # Animator

-Changes from Assignment 4 to take note of:
+Changes from Assignment 5 to take note of:

-1. Build scene and time is handled differently.
-Build scene only builds canvas and time is updated in the model as shapes are added past the current duration.

-2. Shapes have startLife and endLife dictated by addShape

-3. Add Shape now adds a shape for every tick from the start of its life till the end instead of only keeping track of transformations.
-Move shape, color shape, and size change now update the status of the shape during its life as compared to just adding it.

-4. Shapes now have a log of all transformations that are kept by tracking the type of transformation and the details of the transformation.

-5. Added a getShapeAt which gets a specified shape at a specified tick in the animation.
+1. For our AnimatorGraphicsView class which we previously had handling the timer to render the animation, we designed a controller to handle that aspect of the application.
+We created a controller interface specified for this type of view and implemented the interface to control the animation.
+2. We cleaned up our main method.
+We previously had our main method throwing a lot of errors with bad command line input but we changed it to have display more hints.
+3. We also added a method to our JPanel.
+This method, called restartTick(), is used to restart the state of the animation to it's first tick.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------